supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **Tim**: "Tyler, tell us about a moment during implementation when everything was going wrong.
 What was your lowest point, and how did you push through?"

-**John**: "And Tim, there had to be moments where you questioned whether Tyler could actually pull this off.
-What kept you confident in the project?"

 **Tyler**: "Now that it's live, what's the weirdest or most unexpected guest behavior you've discovered through the data?"